 What you may want to think about before the pitch, is a simple question that may have a complex answer:

 Are you pitching a feature, a product or a company?

 Isn’t EVERY pitch about a company?
 I even incorporated it and all…

 Then what is the difference?

 Feature – is a something that can not be used on its own.
-It is meant to be used inside, alongside, within or an enhancement to a product.
+It’s meant to be used inside, alongside, or as an enhancement to a product.
 Don’t get me wrong, there are very large businesses that are selling “features”.

 For example, if you develop a mobile app for iOS, and relay on Apple to run the App Store for you to be found and installed – you are a “feature” of their product.
 Yes, I know, it sounds weird.